 As usual, take the time to do some research on overdraft charges to make sure you are not paying exorbitant amounts.

-- 1 How To Transfer Money From Your Credit Card To Your Bank Account
+- 1 Transferring Funds From Your Credit Card To Your Bank Checking Account